andrew-mclachlan/license-appendix/README.md

 # license-appendix
 Create an appendix from the license-checker output.

+**NOTE: This tool provides options to fix the broken licenses.
+Please use at your own interest.**

 ## Features
 1. In addition to creating an appendix from license-checker, this tool attempts to fix the broken licenses using below approaches in order,
 	* Extract license from README file using regex.